markh2016/AVR-gcc-Lessons/README.md

 # Make File For Atmel Cpu MD Harrington Kent
 ## Date 03/02/2024

+## Initial  diagrams / Drawings you will need to follow this

+![Atmel 328P Pin Out]

 ## Purpose of make file and what this does
 Makefiles are used to help decide which parts of a large program need to be recompiled.
 In the vast majority of cases, C or C++ files are compiled.
 Makefile  can be used to do many tasks other than just compile.
 It can be used to preform stick standard bash tasks  well